-- Reaction formation is the unconscious replacement of unacceptable emotions, thoughts, impulses, or desires with their opposite, more respectable counterparts.
+- Reaction formation is the unconscious replacement of unacceptable emotions, thoughts, impulses, or desires with their opposite, more acceptable counterparts.

-- For example, an individual who is highly annoyed and angry with one of their friends acts exceptionally friendly and polite.
+- For example, an individual who is highly annoyed and angry with one of their friends acts exceptionally friendly and polite towards them.

 Since Sigmund and Anna Freud’s first mention of defense mechanisms, many psychoanalysts and researchers have added to the list of ways the unconscious goes about reducing anxiety.
-Nevertheless, it is essential to note that while defense mechanisms may have a bad reputation, they are not an inherently unhealthy way of coping.
-Utilizing defense mechanisms to help cope with the stress of everyday life is considered to be expected and typical.
-However, using any defense mechanism over employing a defense mechanism that requires a significant distortion of reality (e.g., displacement, repression) is considered unhealthy and maladaptive.
+Nevertheless, it is important to note that while defense mechanism may have a bad reputation, they are not an inherently unhealthy way of coping.
+In fact, utilizing defense mechanisms to help cope with the stress of everyday life is considered to be normal and common.
+However, using any defense mechanism in excess or a employing a defense mechanism that requires significant distortion of reality (e.g.: displacement, repression) is considered to be unhealthy and maladaptive.

-Still, uncovering and understanding our use of defense mechanisms can be challenging to do alone.
-As a result, it may be worth speaking with a mental health professional to gain a better understanding of what may be going on, why, and how to develop healthier habits
+Still, uncovering and understanding our own use of defense mechanisms can be difficult to do alone.
+If you think you may be overutilizing defense mechanisms and have begun to notice negative impacts on your life as a result, it may be worth speaking with a mental health professional who can help you gain a better understanding what may be going on, why, and how to develop healthier habits.